-Arbitrage and Social Influence with Swaypay’s Kaeya Majmundar
+Arbitrage and Social Influence in Today's Digital Landscape with Swaypay’s Kaeya Majmundar

-By helping brands funnel their marketing dollars from generalized marketing to a direct focus on their own social media savvy customers, Swaypay is poised to over-haul the dynamic between companies and consumers; not only do consumers stand to save a significant amount of cash on their purchases, but companies will benefit from a more efficient and successful marketing strategy .
+By helping brands funnel their marketing dollars from generalized marketing to a direct focus on social media savvy customers, Swaypay is positioned to forever change the relationship between brands and consumers.
+Consumers can be rewarded for their purchases, and brands can benefit from a more efficient and successful marketing strategy.

-We sat down with Kaeya to learn more about cashback incentives, brand engagement, and the increasing relevance of social influencers.
+We caught up with Swaypay Cofounder Kaeya Majmundar to learn more about cashback incentives and the increasing relevance of social influencers.

 Swaypay’s Origins: Aligning Incentives

-“I knew there’d be tremendous value to unlock here if we could perfectly align brands’ and shoppers’ incentives.
+“I knew there’d be tremendous value to unlock here if we could perfectly align both brand and shopper incentives.
 We’ve been obsessively architecting our product through that lens.”

-The platform sees an average number of about 1,400 views, 55 likes, and 5 comments for micro-influencers.
+For every micro-influencer post, the platform sees an average number of 1,400 views, 55 likes, and 5 comments.

 The Two Archetypes of Arbitrage

-When you’re arbitraging talent as a founder, you have to be able to admit that everyone’s talking about finding and hiring top-notch talent, says Kaeya.
-Poaching people from Facebook doesn’t always work because sometimes those people aren’t right for the job.
+In terms of the other kind of arbitrage—arbitraging talent—Kaeya says, "You have to be able to admit that everyone's talking about finding and hiring top-notch talent.
+Poaching people from Facebook doesn't always work.
+Sometimes those people aren't right for the job."

 The Nexus of Fintech & Social Commerce

-Kaeya predicts that the most frictionless and sticky products will be the crowned winners.
+Kaeya's prediction for social commerce: the most frictionless and sticky products will be the crowned winners in the space.

 “Embedded fintech infrastructure reduces friction.
 Social drives stickiness.
 That’s a dangerous pair.”